12 Great Indoor PE Games For Kids

 #1: Relay Races

-Split the kids up into teams of 2-4 students and then have them take off running the perimeter of the room—no cutting the corners or you’re out!
+Split the kids into teams of 2-4 students and then have them take off running the perimeter of the room—no cutting the corners or you’re out!

 You can also get more creative with the relay races.
-For example, instead of straight running, you can have the kids run one side of the gym, then do walking lunges along the next side, then transition to skipping or bounding for the third side and doing lateral shuffling for the last side.
+For example, instead of straight running, you can have the kids run one side of the gym, do walking lunges along the next side, then transition to skipping or bounding for the third side and doing lateral shuffling for the last side.

 #2: Fitness Stations

-You can set up a circuit or “gym” with different fitness stations spread around the gymnasium.
+For this PE class game, you can set up a circuit or “gym” with different fitness stations spread around the gymnasium.

-Divide the kids into groups based on the number of stations you have.
+Divide the kids into small groups based on the number of stations you have.
 Set up a timer for 1-2 minutes and have the kids cycle through the entire circuit of stations 2-3 times.

 #3: Red Light, Green Light